The Large Drotto Boat Latch Model is designed to replace a 3 1/2″ – 4″ inch bow roller for a V front boat.

-Buy Now the Drotto Boat Latch 3 3/4″ on Boat2Trailer.
-The 3 3/4″ model is available to purchase in two different finishes.
+Buy Now the Drotto Boat Latch Large Model on Boat2Trailer.
+The Large model is available to purchase in two different finishes.
 One finish is the black powder coating (Black).
 This is a very durable finish for outdoor use and the most popular finish purchased through Boat2Trailer.
 The other is our Zinc finished Drotto boat latch.
 The Zinc finish is very popular in Southern climates or saltwater conditions.
 The Zinc coating also matches up well with galvanized trailers.
 Both finishes are very durable.

 Do I need a roller added?
 This is simple to answer.
 When you launch your boat into the water, does the nose of your boat drop?
-If the answer is yes, then we suggest getting the 3 3/4″ model with the roller attached.
-If or when you launch your boat it comes straight off the trailer and does not drop, then the answer is no.
+Or do you fish in some places that have steep landings?
+If the answer is yes to either, then we suggest getting the Large model with the roller attached.

 The Drotto Boat Latch has been available as an automatic boat loader and boat launcher since 2012.
 Ever since the day we said “Drotto for sale” it has gone through a number of changes.
 There has been an effort to make the Drotto as universal as possible.
 Since 2017 the Drotto boat latch has not needed much improvement. it has been pretty solid and in need of very little updates.
 This you can see in our customer reviews.
 It now works on most boat types and trailer setups.
 Purchase the Drotto boat latch online now at Boat2Trailer.com.

 When you purchase a Drotto through Boat2Trailer we offer a full 1 year warranty and money back guarantee.

 Large Drotto Boat Latch Installation